AGI remains unsolved.

 1. Providing open source datasets (ARC-AGI-1 and ARC-AGI-2) and software for benchmarking model capabilties.

-2. Keeping an up-to-date leaderboard of state-of-the-art model performance on "semi-private" ARC-AGI task datasets.
-This leaderboard has no limitations on internet access or compute, and is intended to test state of the art models and bespoke solutions.
+2. Keeping an up-to-date leaderboard of state-of-the-art model performance on the ARC-AGI "Semi-Private" Evaluation dataset.
+This leaderboard has no limitations on internet access or compute, and is intended to test selected state-of-the-art models and clearbespoke solutions.

-3. Hosting an annual competition on an additional "private" set of ARC-AGI tasks for open-source models without bounded compute and no internet access.
+3. Hosting an annual competition on an additional "Private" Evaluation dataset of ARC-AGI tasks for open-source models without bounded compute and no internet access.

-All models we test appear on our leaderboard, and all models on the leaderboard have been tested by us on the semi-private test set.
+All models we test appear on our leaderboard, and all models on the leaderboard have been tested by us on the Semi-Private Evaluation dataset.
 Only aggregate scores are shared publicly.
 Average cost per task is calculated and reported.
 Model providers are notified when possible.

-Additionally, we test publicly available models on the public evaluation task set.
-Full results including model outputs, evaluation durations, costs, and individual task scores are shared alongside the overall model score on HuggingFace..
+In the interest of measuring frontier AI capabilites, we selectively test publicly available models on the Public Evaluation dataset.
+Full results including model outputs, evaluation durations, costs, and individual task scores are shared alongside the overall model score on HuggingFace.

-Note: The ARC-AGI Private Test Set is reserved exclusively for use in the annual competition to prevent data leakage.
+Note: The ARC-AGI Private Evaluation dataset is reserved exclusively for use in the annual competition to prevent data leakage.

-We collaborate with major open-source and commercial model providers to test unreleased models for the community.
 A model is considered unreleased if its weights are neither open nor available via a public API or service.
-The models that are tested must be intended for public launch.
+We will only test unreleased models intended for public launch.

 Our approach to testing unreleased models: